Animal Crackers (1930 film): Plot

 The guests assemble for a lecture on Africa by Captain Spaulding, followed by music from Ravelli and the Professor ("I'm Daffy Over You", "Silver Threads Among the Gold").
-At the end of the evening, they unveil the painting; Chandler immediately spots the poor craftsmanship of Grace's copy and realizes his valuable artwork has been stolen.
+After adjourning to the library, Mrs. Rittenhouse unveils the painting; Chandler immediately spots Grace's poor copy and realizes his valuable artwork has been stolen.
 John, observing the revealed painting, mistakenly believes his own work is still in place and is crestfallen by Chandler's negative reaction.
 A second power outage occurs during the commotion, and when the lights return, the substitute painting has vanished, leaving the assembled guests confused.
+Mrs. Whitehead and Grace laugh at Mrs. Rittenhouse's humiliation.
 John and Arabella reflect on how romantic it was to be there when the theft took place ("Why Am I So Romantic?").

-Police arrive the following day to investigate the theft.
+The following day, Police arrive to investigate the theft.
 John discovers Grace's inferior copy and realizes that multiple parties attempted the same deception.
 After retrieving another version from the Professor, John and Arabella present their findings to Captain Spaulding.
 The Professor is apprehended, and all three paintings are recovered and sorted out.
 When Chandler briefly mistakes John's skillful copy for the genuine Beaugard, he recognizes the young man's artistic ability and commissions him for a series of portrait paintings.

-The Professor escapes custody and employs a Flit gun to spray the assembled guests with a sedative substance, rendering everyone unconscious.
-After successfully incapacitating all present, the Professor knocks himself out as well, leaving all characters sprawled unconscious on the floor.
+The Professor escapes custody and employs a Flit gun to spray the assembled guests with some sort of sedative, rendering everyone unconscious.
+After successfully incapacitating all present, the Professor spots a pretty blonde girl he had been pursuing at intervals throughout the film and knocks himself out as well, to lie down beside her on the floor.